Shubhamkr585/NotesNest/README.md

 This project is in its initial setup phase and will eventually include features like free first-time note viewing, advertisement-based subsequent views, secure payments via Razorpay, and exclusive access to toppers’ short tricks and guides.

-This project demonstrates full-stack development skills with the MERN stack, focusing on modern tools like Vite for the frontend.

 ---